Robot Human Robot – 10th July 2022

 No romance in their existence

-The beautiful life kept at distance
+The beautiful life kept at a distance

 Your private matters need looking after, it’s way too late, though – 24th July 1994